 One is truly more beautiful than the other (una più bella dell'altra).
 It is impossible to cite them all.
 They are for you to discover (da scoprire).

 Words and Expressions

-Click below for a musical and visual tribute to the “gente di mare”:
+Click below for a tribute to Piazza Grande in Bologna: